carocad/dbscan.clj/README.md

 since the original algorithm does a lot of in-place state mutations.

 ## Usage
-In the following examples, data is a sequence of vectors.
-Each vector represents a point.
+In the following examples, data is a sequence of vectors representing the points to cluster.

-The DBSCAN function can be used as simply as:
+The DBSCAN function can be used as:
 ```Clojure
 (DBSCAN data eps minpts)
 ```